cyrilghali/personal-website/README.md

 Run `node ./scripts/compose.js` to bootstrap a new post.

 Follow the interactive prompt to generate a post with pre-filled front matter.

-## Credits

-This website was made in Nextjs and Tailwind, inspired by Timothy Lin